US Fulbright Logo

 What is life like for Fulbrighters in the host country?

-Living in Madagascar can be a unique experience due to the country's rich biodiversity, diverse culture, and stunning landscapes.
+Living in Madagascar can be a unique experience due to the country's rich biodiversity, culture, and stunning landscapes.
 The island nation is known for its unique wildlife, including lemurs, and its beautiful beaches and coral reefs.
 The Malagasy people have a rich cultural heritage, with influences from Africa, Asia, and Europe.
 Nevertheless, Madagascar's customs and traditions are unique in the world.
-It requires resourcefulness to adjust to the isolated environment, to the language and cultural barriers, and to a developing country with a poor economy and infrastructure.
-However, the pleasant climate, the people, and the uniqueness of Malagasy life make an assignment to Madagascar a fondly remembered experience.
+It requires resourcefulness to adjust to the isolated environment, to the language and cultural barriers, and to a developing country with a poor economy and infrastructure, and environmental challenges.
+However, the pleasant climate, the people, and the uniqueness of Malagasy life make a Fulbright grant to Madagascar a fondly remembered experience.

-Besides, Madagascar also faces challenges such as poverty and environmental issues.
-Overall, living in Madagascar can offer a mix of natural beauty, cultural diversity, and the opportunity to experience a different way of life.
+Overall, living in Madagascar can offer a mix of natural beauty, culture, and the opportunity to experience a different way of life.
 People are usually very welcoming.
 Roads could be better, since one may spend up to 6 hours for 360 kilometers and sometimes even 1 day for 190 kilometers because there is no freeway.
 There is also a lot of local transportation such as buses (taxi-be), taxis, "pousse-pousse" or "tuck-tuck" like in Bangkok.
 The problem with the traffic in cities is that there is usually only one road for everybody.
-As far as the economy is concerned, it has started to be more prosperous, but Madagascar was unstable politically which affects the economy.

-Regarding the internet, it is still slow, and sometimes when there is a power cut, there is no internet as well for some time.
-Some areas are considered more modern and "connected" than others , big cities have better access to the internet, and there are some cities in the bush where the Internet don't even exist.
+Internet is available in Madagascar although it is still slow and limited depending on specific areas and especially the occurence of long-lasting power cuts/outages.
+Some areas are considered more modern and "connected" than others: big cities have better access to the internet, and there are some cities in the bush where the internet does not even exist.

-Overall, Fulbright grantee's flexibility is important as each region has its own uniqueness and context.
+Overall, the Fulbright grantee's flexibility is important as each region has its own uniqueness and context.

 Eligibility